Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 - Vivado/Vitis for xsdb or xsct console
 - PetaLinux (2020.2 or later)

-## Write to SD card
+## 1. Write to SD card
+If you already have an SD card with the image pre-installed, you may skip this step.

-Using the downloaded petalinux-sdimage.wic, write the image into an sdcard that is plugged into the computer.
+Using the downloaded petalinux-sdimage.wic, write the image onto an SD card that is plugged into your local computer.
 You can use one of the following tools to write the disk image, and instructions are outlined in the following resources:
 - Balena Etcher
 [Download] (https://www.balena.io/etcher/ )
 - Win32 Disk Image